flowdock/api-docs/docs/How-To-Thread-Actions.md

 ## Authentication challenge

 The following example demonstrates how to return an authentication challenge for the user.
-We append the authentication URL with a claim-parameter, which is created uniquely for the user that tried to perform the UpdateAction.
+We append the authentication URL with a claim parameter that is uniquely created for the user that tried to perform the UpdateAction.

 ### Example authentication challenge to the Flowdock user
 ```ruby